 However, YouTube Kids was hit by concerns about advertising, branded content and inappropriate clips such as pornographic and violent content.
 So is Youtube Kids safe for kids?
 Let’s find out with us.

 YouTube Kids is the kids version of YouTube, with TV shows, music, educational videos, and user-generated content tailored for kids.
 YouTube Kids is designed for kids from preschool to 12 years old and is available as an app and website.

 YouTube Kids allows parents to create individual user accounts for each of your kids, so kids can log in and watch videos that are appropriate for their age.
 One of the best features of YouTube Kids is screen time, which allows you to set a limit (up to 1 hour) for your child to use the app.

 What age group is YouTube Kids suitable for?

-On the app store, YouTube Kids is for children aged 4 and up.
+On the app store, YouTube Kids is for children aged 4+.
 However, besides advertising, commercial products/services and the possibility of watching inappropriate videos are also widespread that children can fully access these types of content.
 That’s why parents should consider their child’s age and watch videos with them often.

 What types of videos are there on YouTube Kids?

 - With “Shows” feature: Youtube Kids has clips and full episodes of popular children’s shows like Winnie the Pooh and Thomas and Friends.